abtinshahidi/abtinshahidi.github.io/notebooks/week4.md

     return (1/sqrt(2*pi*sigma**2)*exp(-(x-mu)**2/(2*sigma**2)))
 ```

-We can generate a random number from this ditributions using `random` package:
+We can generate a random number from this distributions using `random` package:

 ```python